Azure/Enterprise-Scale-for-AVS/AVS-Landing-Zone/GreenField/readme.md

 ### AVS Private Cloud

 This is the core component of deployment.
 AVS Private Cloud consists of one or more clusters.
-Each cluster contains at least three eSXI hosts/nodes.
+Each cluster contains at least three ESXi hosts/nodes.
 This deployment create a single private cloud with a single cluster with three nodes.
 A network address space with non-overlapping IP addresses between on-premise environment, Azure Virtual Network and private cloud needs to be provided at deployment time.
 Following add-ons are also possible to be deployed at the same time.

 - HCX
 - SRM

-SRM license key and vSPhere Replication server count needs to be provided if SRM add-on is selected to deployment.
+SRM license key and vSphere Replication server count needs to be provided if SRM add-on is selected to deployment.

 ### Virtual Network